dkilbert/Team-Scales/README.md

 This should launch Expo in your browser where you can then run it as a web application, IOS app, or an android app.
   </details>

-<h3>Node.js</h3>
-Windows 10 & Mac OS

-1.Go to the site https://nodejs.org/en/download/Download Node.js Installer for Windows

-2.Download the necessary binary files and the Node.js installer

-3.Click on the downlaoded Node.js installer, and click "Run."

-4.Follow all steps suggested by this installer.

-5.MAC OS ONLY: Copy Node.js to your Applications folder

-<h3>EXPO CLI</h3>
-Windows 10 & Mac OS

-1.In the terminal instal globally Expo CLI

- npm install -g expo-cli

- <h3> Firebase </h3>